 Implementation of the proposed 492 SOW Beddown would include the construction of 9 new facilities, demolition of 2 buildings, and 28 renovation projects (Table 2-7 and Figure 2-3).
 All buildings within the physical APE have been recorded and evaluated for NRHP eligibility (see Table 3-46).
 The 12 NRHP-eligible buildings associated with the MSA are within the visual APE of Building 183, which is not NRHP eligible.
 The MSA buildings are covered under the Advisory Council on Historic Preservation Program Comment and there would be no significant impacts to these resources.
 There would be no physical or visual impacts to other architectural resources on the installation.
-The Arizona SHPO has concurred with the DAF's APE and determination of no adverse effects to historic properties.
-Consultations with the New Mexico SHPO and the Native American Tribes are ongoing.
+The Arizona and New Mexico SHPOs have concurred with the DAF's APE and determination of no adverse effects to historic properties.
+While the DAF and Davis-Monthan AFB will continue to have ongoing conversations with Native American tribes, Section 106 consultation with the tribes related to the 492 SOW Beddown is considered complete.